AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * The model will likely do a lot of exploration before it can hit a single player.
 Once that particular location is marked as "reward location", the model will might overfocus on it.

-    * The upside is that if your map has terrains and structures, the model may learn to corner and "trap" players to certain locations for easy "kills".
+  * If your map has terrains and structures, the model may learn to corner and "trap" players to certain locations for easy "kills" or "targets".

   * Limited to one target at a time.